Abujhmarh Peace Marathon

-The Abujhmad Peace Marathon is a joint initiative of the Narayanpur Police and the District Administration to foster peace and harmony in the maoist hit tribal area of Chhattisgarh.
+The Abujhmad Peace Marathon is a joint initiative of the Narayanpur Police and the District Administration to foster peace and harmony in the Maoist-affected tribal area of Chhattisgarh.

-Started in the year 2019, it is a 21 kilometre half marathon.
-The course of Abujhmad Peace Marathon begins from the High School Grounds at Narayanpur and ends at village Basingbahar, ITBP camp in Orchha block of the district.
-It is generally held in the months of January or February.every year.
-It is the largest sports event of the Bastar area.
-Bicycle rallies and wall painting competitions are organised to promote the Marathon amongst the locals.
+Started in 2019, it is a 21-kilometre half marathon.
+The course begins at the High School Grounds in Narayanpur and ends at the ITBP camp in village Basingbahar, Orchha block, Narayanpur district.
+It is generally held every year in January or February.
+The marathon is the largest sports event in the Bastar area.
+Bicycle rallies and wall-painting competitions are organised to promote the Marathon amongst the local residents.

-The fourth season of the Marathon was held on 27th March 2022.
+The fourth season of the Marathon was held on 27 March 2022.